maplibre/maplibre/CHARTER.md

 ### Snap Election

-A snap election of the Governing Board, i.e. an election which takes place earlier than the usual one year period, can be called if 50 percent of Voting Members who participated in the last election sign a no-confidence motion.
+A snap election of the Governing Board, i.e., an election which takes place within the usual one year period, may be called if 50 percent of Voting Members who participated in the last election sign a no-confidence motion.

 If a no-confidence motion passes, the current Governing Board shall until the next election not take any major decision, such as but not limited to: